Shawn Blore: 2022

 On 4 February, it was announced that Blore would miss the entire 2022 NRL season after suffering an ACL injury during training at Concord Oval.

 2023

 Blore played a total of 15 games for the Wests Tigers in the 2023 NRL season as the club finished with the wooden spoon for a second straight year.

 2024

 On 12 January, Blore signed a three-year deal with Melbourne as part of a swap deal with Justin Olam.

 In round 3 of the 2024 NRL season, Blore made his Melbourne Storm debut against the Newcastle Knights.
 He was presented with his debut jersey (cap 234).
 Blore played a total of 24 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Blore played in Melbourne's 2024 NRL Grand Final loss against Penrith.

 2025

 Blore played 24 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

+2026

+On 12 August 2026, Melbourne confirmed that Blore would depart at the end of the season and join the Brisbane Broncos.

+Blore played 13 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.